aatishrana/Thinny/_posts/2017-11-03-dependency-injection.md

 <br/><br/>

 ## P.S.
-With dependency injection our implementation code is a lot clean and easy, however we have polluted our calling code
+With dependency injection our implementation code is a lot clean and easy, however, we have polluted our calling code
 ```java
 class App{
 	public static void main(String[] args){